Biggest Music Festivals on the Planet

 Where: Brecon Beacons

-Fun fact: The festival has grown very quickly in popularity; its first year, in 2003, it welcomed just 300 attendees.
+Fun fact: The festival has grown very quickly in popularity; its first year in 2003 welcomed just 300 attendees.

 The Experience: Green Man Festival

-Despite a relatively modest capacity, Green Man is a festival that manages to combine music with a host of other features, including art, poetry, literature and film.
+Despite a relatively modest capacity compared to others on this list, we included Green Man because it's a festival that manages to combine music with a host of other features, including art, poetry, literature and film.
 With all-night bonfires and secret gigs, it has taken the indie music festival scene to a whole new level.

 Music-wise, the 2019 festival featured Four Tet, Father John Misty, Idles and Sharon Van Etten.